nprapps/nprapps.github.com/_posts/2017-02-14-summer-2017-designer-developer-internship.markdown

 ---
 layout: post
-title: "Be our design/code/??? intern for winter/spring 2017!"
+title: "Be our design/code/??? intern for summer 2017!"
 description: "Are you data-curious, internet savvy, and interested in journalism?
 Do you draw, design, or write code?
 We are looking for you."

 author: David Eads